orsonteodoro/gcf2/README.md

 mostly maybe except for loading times.

-Systemwide Clang CFI support has been applied for many packages but there are still a lot of packages that are not able to be CFIed, with one unmergable package (x11-libs/vte) due to UBSan symbols problem even though CFI was disabled.
-Using CFI is not recommend until this issue is solved along with eliminating the UBSan sanitizer choose game when CFI is disabled.
+Systemwide Clang CFI support has been applied for many packages but there are still a lot of packages that are not able to be CFIed, with some unmergable packages (x11-libs/vte, dev-util/bazel) one of them due to UBSan symbols problem even though CFI was disabled.
+Using systemwide CFI is not recommend until this issue is solved along with eliminating the UBSan sanitizer choose game when CFI is disabled.
 It maybe would take an additional compiler patch to eliminate the guessing game with maybe making it a default or an additional compiler switch to solve these problems to smooth things out.
 The reason for not recommended yet is that this block could prevent critical updates but it is unlikely to block a major package from being updated, but other packages that have this kind of unresolvable symbol bug with disabled CFI can block critical updates or increase the backlog of critical updates.

-The bashrc with the latest package.env has processed 786 packages with 2 unmerged left with systemwide LTO and CFI ON.
+The bashrc with the latest package.env has processed 786 packages with 3 unmerged left with systemwide LTO and CFI ON.

 So, if you want to use development mode, it is fine to use systemwide LTO but not systemwide CFI just yet.
 If you choose to try systemwide CFI